Magnetic Interaction in Doped 2D Perovskite Cuprates with Nanoscale Inhomogeneity: Lattice Nonlocal Effects vs Superexchange: Color approach to nanoscale inhomogeneity and and stripe structure

-We have classified the observed stripe configurations into a ninth-order symmetric Abelian group $G(\alpha)$ consisting of two types of stripes $U(\theta_U)$ and $D(\theta_D)$ rotated at right angle relative to each other.~\cite{Gavrichkov2019} The sought stripe group $G(\alpha)$ represents all possible reaction products between different initial nuclear configurations in the form of group multiplication, where an ideal nontilted prototype of a perovskite $CuO_6$ octahedron used as the group unit.
-In all "structural reactions" of nuclear configurations of stripes, the tilting angle $\alpha$ of the perovskite octahedron with respect to the rock salt $LaO$ layers is saved, but not their initial symmetry, as is the case, for example, in chemical reactions, in accordance with the Woodworth-Hoffman rules.~\cite{Woodward1971} The number of nuclear configurations of the observed stripes in $LSCO$, is reduced to one of the two $U(\theta_U)$ (where $\theta_U=45^\circ,135^\circ,225^\circ,315^\circ$ ) or $D(\theta_D)$ (where $\theta_D=0,90^\circ,180^\circ,270^\circ$) stripes, and their spatial distribution in $CuO_2$ layer is represented by possible plane graphs with chromatic number $\chi \le 4$ in the four-color theorem.
-In four colors, $U(45^\circ),U(225^\circ)$ - red (R), $U(135^\circ),U(315^\circ)$ - blue (B) and also $D(0^\circ),D(180^\circ)$ - green (G); $D(90^\circ),D(270^\circ)$ - yellow (Y), we can always color an arbitrary plane map, and the four colors R, G, B, Y are just four subgroups in $G(\alpha)$.
-The group can also be represented as a direct product of subgroups of any different colors, e.g. $G(\alpha)=R\times B=G\times Y$ and so on. $D(\theta_D)$ stripes occur as overlapping different $U(\theta_U)$ and $U(\theta_U\pm90^\circ)$ stripes in an $R/G/B$ sequence, for example, when disordering $U(\theta_U)$ stripes with doping, and vice versa, $U(\theta_U)$ stripes can occur as the overlapping $D(\theta_D)$ and $D(\theta_D\pm90^\circ)$ stripes in a $G/R/Y$ sequence.
-These two stripe sequences can be combined into one, for example into $Y/R/G/B$, from which, by rotating all tilted $CuO_6$ octahedra around from the $c$ axis by the angle $\delta \theta = n \cdot \left( {45^\circ } \right)$, we can obtain three more $B/Y/R/G$, $G/B/Y/R$ and $R/G/B/Y$.
-The rotation also leads to an shift over $G(\alpha)$ group and transverse shift of linear stripe and diagonal shift of checkerboard structures in Fig.\ref{Fig:2}a,b.
-This means that the ground state of the $CuO_2$ layer in Figs.\ref{Fig:2},\ref{Fig:3} is fourfold degenerate with respect to the rotation.
-Indeed, we can also form a novel $JT$ cell (see Fig.\ref{Fig:3}), during the translation of which the number of hole carriers and spins in the $JT$ cell are saved.
-The state $\Psi _{\theta _n }$ of the $JT$ cell is fourfold degenerate by the initial phase $\theta _n = 0,45^\circ ,90^\circ ,135^\circ$, which splits at tunneling $CuO_6$ octahedra over states of the $D\left( {\theta _D } \right)$ and $U\left( {\theta _U } \right)$ stripes.
-In particular, if the $D$ and $U$ stripe widths are equal, any $CuO_6$ octahedron can be located simultaneously both in $D$, and $U$ stripes without a certain the angle $\theta$, and ideal $CuO_2$ layer structure being restored.
-At the spontaneous $\theta$-symmetry breaking, a static picture that is formed with the help of $JT$ cell is shown in Fig.\ref{Fig:3}, where the latter contains more than a dozen $CuO_6$ octahedra,i.e. the four octahedra on the single stripe.
+We have classified the observed stripe configurations into a ninth-order symmetric Abelian group $G(\alpha)$ consisting of two types of stripes $U(\theta_U)$ and $D(\theta_D)$ rotated at the right angle relative to each other.~\cite{Gavrichkov2019} The sought stripe group $G(\alpha)$ represents all possible reaction products between different initial nuclear configurations in the form of group multiplication, where an ideal non-tilted prototype of the perovskite CuO$_6$ octahedron is used as a group unit.
+In all the "structural reactions" of nuclear configurations of the stripes, the tilting angle $\alpha$ of the perovskite octahedron with respect to the rock salt LaO layers is retained, rather than their initial symmetry, as is the case, for example, of chemical reactions, in accordance with the Woodworth-Hoffman rules.~\cite{Woodward1971} The number of nuclear configurations of the observed stripes in LSCO, is reduced to one of the two $U(\theta_U)$ (where $\theta_U=45^\circ,135^\circ,225^\circ,315^\circ$ ) or $D(\theta_D)$ (where $\theta_D=0,90^\circ,180^\circ,270^\circ$) stripes, and their spatial distribution in the CuO$_2$ layer is represented by possible plane graphs with the chromatic number $\chi \le 4$ in the four-color theorem.
+Using four colors: $U(45^\circ),U(225^\circ)$ - red ($R$), $U(135^\circ),U(315^\circ)$ - blue ($B$) and also $D(0^\circ),D(180^\circ)$ - green ($G$); $D(90^\circ),D(270^\circ)$ - yellow ($Y$), we can always color an arbitrary plane map, and the four colors $R$, $G$, $B$, $Y$ are just four subgroups in $G(\alpha)$.
+The group can also be represented as a direct product of the subgroups of any different colors, e.g. $G(\alpha)=R\times B=G\times Y$, etc. The $D(\theta_D)$ stripes occur as overlapping different $U(\theta_U)$ and $U(\theta_U\pm90^\circ)$ stripes in an $R/G/B$ sequence, for example, upon $U(\theta_U)$ stripes disordering with doping, and vice versa, $U(\theta_U)$ stripes can occur as overlapping $D(\theta_D)$ and $D(\theta_D\pm90^\circ)$ stripes in the $G/R/Y$ sequence.